 And Whitey’s on the moon

 Gil Scott-Heron takes you Inside Black.
 That’s what it says on the front of this album.
-It’s completely impossible, but of course that statement doesn’t claim it would be, and it doesn’t really make sense to write that Gil Scott-Heron takes you as far inside black as possible, just far enough to understand just a tiny bit of what it means to be black in America (whether in 1970 or 2021), and just the smallest bits of understanding will let you only understand how much you won’t understand.
+You don’t even have to continue reading to understand that what you will find there won’t be easy to swallow.
+Gil Scott-Heron unsparingly takes you as far inside black as possible, far enough to understand just a tiny bit of what it means to be black in America (whether in 1970 or 2021), and just the smallest bits of understanding will let you understand how much you won’t understand.

 And that’s probably as far as anyone will ever be able to take you inside black if you’re not.
 This album is more than fifty years old, and in light of how things developed over the last few years, especially in the eternally disgraceful relationship between white policemen and African Americans in the US, taking you inside black “where the anger burns” still is something Gil Scott-Heron is able to do better than anyone else.
 Fifty years after his first album, ten years after his death.